-- GWSP supports the single largest knowledge generating platform on water and sanitation including significant focus on integrating climate considerations into water. - The GWSP is uniquely positioned to advance the SDG agenda to achieve the objective of a water-secure world for all. - Improved water-resource management is prerequisites for better living conditions, increased climate resilience, food security and health in the context of a changing climate. - GWSP could provide access to a wealth of knowledge and analytics relevant for Danish embassies in support of project development to influence priorities and policy development and strategic sector cooperation - Denmark's support to GWSP is well aligned with the strategic development cooperation The World We Share and contributes to several core strategic objectives.
+- GWSP supports the single largest knowledge generating platform on water and sanitation including significant focus on integrating climate considerations into water. - GWSP is uniquely positioned to advance the SDG agenda to achieve the objective of a water-secure world for all and work increasingly in fragile states. - Improved water-resource management is prerequisite for better living conditions, increased climate resilience, food security and health in the context of a changing climate. - GWSP provides access to a wealth of knowledge and analytics relevant for Danish embassies in support of project development to influence priorities and policy development and strategic sector cooperation. - Denmark's support to GWSP is well aligned with the strategic development cooperation The World We Share and contributes to several core strategic objectives.